August 26, 2017

 In the News

-- Recruitment is truly a year round process at Maryland Beta.
-It is important that interested high school seniors and UMD students submit a Recruitment Recommendation and state their potential interest early on (click here) so they can get on the recruitment/rush list and be kept informed of recruitment events throughout the semester.
-Similarly, alumni and friends of chapter members should also submit a Recruitment Recommendation to the chapter (click here).
+- RECRUITMENT: is truly a year round process at Maryland Beta.
+It is important that interested high school seniors and UMD students submit a Recruitment Interest Form (click here) and state your potential interest early so you can be placed on the recruitment/rush list and be kept informed of recruitment events throughout the semester.
+Similarly, alumni and friends of members should also submit a Recruitment Recommendation Form (click here) to the chapter.
+Some of the traits and qualities we look for include, but are not limited to: above average scholarship, participation in athletics and/or extracurricular clubs and activities, leadership, commitment to volunteerism, community service and the desire to cultivate and develop lifetime friendships.
+Membership in SAE is for life and the fraternity fosters these relationships among all individuals, irrespective of age, race, ethnic background, religion or creed.
 For more information about Maryland Beta's recruitment, click on the RUSH button in the top menu bar above.

 Our Creed: The True Gentleman (click to view)

-SAE National Fraternity Fact Sheet (click to view)
+Our Fraternity: SAE Fact Sheet (click to view)

-For additions or corrections to this page or to the web site, please contact the MDBE Webmaster (click to e-mail)
+For additions or corrections to this page or to the website, please contact the Webmaster (click to e-mail).